 - North Carolina Student loan forgiveness programs

 Worried about your college tuition?
-Read more on student loans
+Read more on Best student loans

-The loan forgiveness programs in North Carolina are for those in public service.
-This includes doctors, nurses, mental health professionals, lawyers, and teachers.
+The loan forgiveness programs in North Carolina are for those who are employed as a public servant.
+This includes people with the profession as doctors, nurses, mental health professionals, lawyers, and teachers.
 But there are specific eligibility criteria to get qualified for a student loan forgiveness program.
-Important details on a few Student loan forgiveness programs available in North Carolina are given here.
+Important details on a few student loan forgiveness programs available in North Carolina are given here.

-The North Carolina Office of Rural Health administers the North Carolina State Loan Repayment Program (SLRP).
+The North Carolina Office of Rural Health serves the North Carolina State Loan Repayment Program (SLRP).
 This program helps mental health professionals who offer primary and psychiatric care in rural and underserved areas.

 Working under some departments can fetch you the qualification for the student loan forgiveness program.
 The below-mentioned departments are a few that qualify you for the student loan forgiveness program.

-Federal Community Health Centers (also known as Federally Qualified Health Centers, or FQHCs)
+Federal Community Health Centers (also identified as Federally Qualified Health Centers, or FQHCs)

 State-Sponsored Rural Health Centers